 |Elapsed Time||Moving Time||Distance||Average Speed||Max Speed||Elevation Gain|

 The main building was used for various activities.
 There was a dance class in the afternoon and in the evening people were playing a foosball tournament and various sporty activities were in progress when the municipality decided to take drastic anti-mosquito measures.
-Within a few minutes the whole field was filled with smoke and all activity stopped.
+Within a few minutes the whole field was filled with funny-smelling smoke and all activity stopped.
 According to the owner there’s no danger to anyone but mosquitoes, so that’s good then I guess.

 |Elapsed Time||Moving Time||Distance||Average Speed||Max Speed||Elevation Gain|